-• The objective of this puzzle exercise is to force students to speak and (hopefully) think in English while solving a complex problem in logic.
-Most people find it extremely difficult to solve logic problems and speak and understand a foreign language at the same time, so this exercise forces students to use their brains much more than it might at first appear.
+• The objective of this puzzle exercise is to force the student to speak and (hopefully) think in English while solving a complex problem in logic.
+Most people find it extremely difficult to solve logic problems and speak and understand a foreign language at the same time, so this exercise forces the student to use her brain much more than it might at first appear.